eesmer/DebianDC/Documentation/decisions/0004-disable-suspend-hibernate.md

 - Restart/Shut Down become available and properly authorized via PolicyKit
 - DebianDC does not expand its scope into end-user desktop power management

+This document records DebianDC’s deliberate choice to disable Suspend and Hibernate and to provide only the minimum required components for authorized Restart and Shut Down actions.